home-assistant/home-assistant.io/source/_integrations/ps4.markdown

 The data in the example shows 2 entries.

-Each entry will begin with the SKU ID of the title eg.`CUSA00000` and will have a field named `locked` with a value of `true` or `false` associated to it.
+Each entry will begin with the SKU ID of the title, e.g., `CUSA00000` and will have a field named `locked` with a value of `true` or `false` associated with it.
 The default value will be `false` for each entry.
-If `locked` is `true` the integration will not overwrite the data pertaining to that game or app.
+If `locked` is `true`, the integration will not overwrite the data pertaining to that game or app.

-The `media_image_url` value can be any valid url.
+The `media_image_url` value can be any valid URL.
 This includes the `local directory` of your Home Assistant instance.
 The first entry in the example directs to a file named `image.jpg` located in the `config/www/` directory.

 ### Editing with Text Editor
 <div class='note'>